Toxoplasmosis during pregnancy: risks and foods to avoid

 Women suffering from toxoplasmosis during pregnancy must consult a doctor in order to receive appropriate treatment.
 The drugs prescribed will depend on the trimester in which the mother-to-be contracted the disease, as well as on any infection of the fetus.
 In general, pyrimethamine (an anti-parasitic agent) or spiramycin (an antibiotic to prevent transmission between mother and child) are prescribed.

 To determine whether the baby has congenital toxoplasmosis, an amniocentesis may be performed.
-If this is unfortunately the case, the pregnant woman will be closely monitored until delivery.
+If this is unfortunately the case, the pregnant woman will then be closely monitored until delivery.
 Ultrasound scans are required to ensure that there are no malformations.
 After birth, thechild is monitored for up to a year.

 Pregnancy toxoplasmosis FAQ